vjayaman/Metrics-CGM-ECC/README.md

-Imported to GitLab - cscscience setup.
-Will synchronize updates here with the GitLab repository with each major change.
+Importing to GitLab with each updated version - cscscience setup.
+Synchronization may be out of date (this page will have most recent changes).

 Metrics-CGM-ECC
 ================